-Emissions from the heated material may have an unpleasant odor and may cause moderate to severe irritation of the mucous membranes and upper respiratory tract, headaches, nausea and dizziness.
-Toxic hydrogen sulfide gas may be released.
-Do not depend upon sense of smell for warning of overexposure, since the gas causes rapid olfactory fatigue which deadens the sense of smell at levels as low as 50 ppm.
-Unconsciousness and asphyxiation may occur in poorly ventilated or confined spaces.
+Dusts may irritate the nose, throat and respiratory tract by mechanical abrasion.
+Coughing, sneezing and shortness of breath may occur.
+Emissions from heated material may have an unpleasant odor, produce nausea, headache, dizziness, and irritate the mucous membranes and upper respiratory tract.
+Toxic hydrogen sulfide may be released when heated.
+Unconsciousness and asphyxiation may occur in poorly-ventilated or confined spaces.
 See Section 11 for additional information.